John W. Keller

 Research Description

 Computational Chemistry.
 I retired from active teaching in 2012 and I will not be taking new students, however I remain active in computational chemistry research, and as a consultant.
-My current project is focussed on the biosynthesis of the fungal amino acid alpha-aminoisobutyrate (AIB), a compound that my students and I have studied for many years.
-Other projects have dealt with the properties of non-covalent complexes of toxic airborne pollutants - such as SO2 - with molecules that model side chains of protein amino acids.
+One project deals with the properties of non-covalent complexes of toxic airborne pollutants - such as SO2 - with molecules that model the side chains of protein amino acids.
 Although SO2 is a major air pollutant and health hazard, almost nothing is known about the physics of SO2-biomolecule interactions.
-Therefore, studies of model complexes can provide estimates of interaction energies and geometries that can later be included in larger scale protein-SO2 calculations.
-I have also carried out computational studies on amine carboxyboranes esters (collaboration with Thep Ayudhya and Nin Dingra of UT of the Permian Basin), cyclodextrins and modified cyclodextrins (collaboration with Tom Green of UA Fairbanks), and development of new chemistry curricula related to molecular modeling (collaboration with Arianna Demmerly).
+Two other computational projects, one concerning amine carboxyboranes esters (collaboration with Thep Ayudhya and Nin Dingra of UT of the Permian Basin), and the other alkaline hydrolysis of crystal violet, are focussed on the role of water clusters in promoting chemical reactions.
+I have also studied cyclodextrins and modified cyclodextrins in collaboration with Tom Green of UA Fairbanks, and new chemistry curricula related to molecular modeling in collaboration with Arianna Demmerly.

 Selected Publications and Presentations